Insight

 Create clear scoring rubrics.
 Instead of "rate objection handling 1-5," define what each level means:

-- 5: Acknowledges concern, asks clarifying questions, reframes into value discussion, closes with success
+• 5: Acknowledges concern, asks clarifying questions, reframes into a value discussion, and closes with success

 Build human oversight into automated systems